 The income from our blogs is a patchwork of affiliate schemes and advertising fees, here’s a quick overview, you’ll find more information in other posts.

 Amazon affiliate links do OK, maybe $100- $250 per month in 2017, add another zero there for 2019.
 See some examples on our travel gear pages.
-As Amazon is global and most income is from the USA, you will need a Payoneer account and card or similar to access your Amazon US ( .com) earnings.
+As Amazon is global and most income is from the USA, we needed a Payoneer account and card or similar to access Amazon US ( .com) earnings.
 There really was no other way to do this other than accepting Amazon dot com credits.
 I had thousands of dollars worth.
 Wish I’d got that Payoneer account sooner.
 These days you can also use Transferwise and I believe Amazon themselves have made payment easier for non US based affiliates.

 Do you want to start a blog of your own?
 Click here for 6 simple steps to starting your own blog

 Google Adsense did OK back in 2017, 5 years in, $8-$44 per day, every day, all year.
 That’s not bad for doing nothing.
 Once you reach Mediavine threshold your advertising revenue should shoot up.
 Today, 7 years in, we make money with 2 zeros, every day, from Mediavine adverts.